htrajan/ht-drawsteel/Cultures/Upbringing/Academic.md

 # Academic

 Heroes with an academic upbringing were raised by people who collect, study, and share books and other records.
 Some academics focus on one area of study, such as a college for wizards dedicated to the study of magic, or a church that teaches the word of one deity.
-People in an academic culture learn how to wield the [[Power|power]] that is knowledge.
+People in an academic culture learn how to wield the power that is knowledge.

-**Skill Options**: One skill from the [[Lore Skills|lore skill]] group.
+**Skill Options**: One skill from the lore skill group.